Cost-Effective, Powerful Scopes Also Double as a Digital Recorder

 So, that workflow sounds simple enough and you’re probably thinking – “you just export from Resolve or an NLE right?”
 Well… not quite.

-The reason I can’t just export from my color grading app is because I need to take advantage of outboard hardware legalization.
+The reason I can’t just export from my color grading app is that I need to take advantage of outboard hardware legalization.
 Back in Insight 150 we took a look at using the trusty Harris DL-860 to do just this.

 Unfortunately, there is no way with the DL-860 to record the files we feed it.
 We must pipe video into it as SDI – but how the heck do we record the final legalized video from the SDI output of the DL-860?

-That’s were the digital recorder comes in.
+That’s where the digital recorder comes in.

 Pick A Recorder, Any Recorder!

-Over the years I’ve tried quite a few recorders out there from AJA, BlackMagic, CineDeck and others.
+Over the years I’ve tried quite a few recorders out there from AJA, Blackmagic, CineDeck and others.

 Ultimately, for cost and feature reasons I settled on a HyperDeck Studio Pro.
-For the past year or two I’ve fed this device from the output of the DL-860 to record the legalized content.
+For the past year or two, I’ve fed this device from the output of the DL-860 to record the legalized content.